alex-laycalvert/slack.nvim/README.md

 A Neovim Lua plugin to integrate Slack.

+***IMPORTANT NOTICE***

+This plugin will most likely get abandoned in it's current form because of various complications related to dealing with the Slack API in Lua.
+To maintain an up to date list of messages in a channel using Lua, I either have to constantly poll the API every few seconds to get the latest history or I can do it the efficient way and make a separate application that subscribes to the Slack API system.

+I'll most likely end up making a standalone terminal application in something like Node.js and then porting it to Neovim.

 ***WORK IN PROGRESS ***

 I am still working on this plugin.
 Currently I have implemented using the Slack Web API